frederick-vs-ja/Quuxplusone-blog/_posts/2019-08-26-rosemarys-baby-book.md

 which has now allowed me to verify that every one of the lines I'd initially credited to "unknown sources" also came from various places in Tindall's book.

+UPDATE, 2022-10-26: I've heard from Sharmagne Leland-St. John-Sylbert, the widow of _Rosemary's Baby_ production designer [Richard Sylbert](https://en.wikipedia.org/wiki/Richard_Sylbert), who informs me that her husband produced the (actual, printed and bound) prop book — she still has a copy of it!
+The inscription "Edward Hutchins, Torquay, 1934" you see in the movie is Richard Sylbert's own handwriting.
+Even when not channeling Hutch, she tells me, Sylbert always wrote his own name and the place of purchase in books he bought abroad.
+(Sharmagne now runs a literary and cultural arts journal named ["Quill and Parchment."](http://quillandparchment.com/))

 ----

 The name "J.R.
 Hanslet" is apparently a reference to Chief Inspector Hanslet, from a series